 Governance Object

-Treaties and other descriptive legal documents normally contain a textual preamble that contains information specific to the legal status of the data, or exchange data set (such as a deposit in compliance with the depositary obligations of UNCLOS).
+Treaties and other descriptive documents normally contain a textual preamble that contains information specific to the status of the data, or exchange data set (such as a deposit in compliance with the depositary obligations of UNCLOS).
 This information requires another type of Information Type.
 This information type is called a governance object.
-This information is not metadata, it is an integral part of the dataset containing specific legal text, but it may duplicate some metadata elements such as title.
+This information is not metadata, it is an integral part of the dataset containing specific text, but it may duplicate some metadata elements such as title.
 The governance data object may be versioned and can reference a source or sources.

 All of the attributes of the governance object are optional except for a unique identifier attribute: govID.
 There may be zero or more (0..*) governance objects associated with a BasicAdministrativeUnit.
 When generating a data set from data held in the S-121 data model the governance objects associated with the Basic Administrative Units selected for output would be included with the output data.